 Semester System: 1st Semester runs roughly September–January; 2nd Semester is February–end of the school year.
 The assumption is that all 1st Semester Jugheads will return for the 2nd Semester so that they can experience Juggle Jam (our annual spring production).
 Please inform Paul if your child plans to participate during the 1st Sem. only.
 Switching/adding clubs mid-year is rare and requires consultation with Paul.

-Currently, JUGHEADS offers 5 distinct after school clubs: Thursday Rec.
-Club, Friday Rec.
-Club, Advanced Club (Monday), Elite Club (Tuesday) and Ultimate Club (Thursday evenings).
+Currently, JUGHEADS offers 5 distinct after school clubs: Recreational Club (Thursday), Intermediate Club (Tuesday), Advanced Club (Monday), Elite Club (Tuesday evenings) and Ultimate Club (Thursday evenings).

 Summer Camp Structure

 ***JUGHEADS 2020 JUGHEADS Summer Camps have been canceled.
 BUT we have talented high school-aged student leaders located all over the Twin Cities who are willing to teach the basics to beginners, help current members achieve JUGHEADS Rec., Adv., Elite, or UC Standards, or just have fun learning and juggling together.

 Check out our JUGGLING PRIVATE LESSONS page for more information.***